eiffel-community/eiffel-remrem/overview.md

 - Separation of concerns
 - Ability to secure message bus entry/exit points
 - Ability to introduce message validation
-See [this overview](overview.md) for further information on architecture, principles, links to related components and instructions for building and releasing.
+See [this overview](overview.md) for further information on architecture, principles and related components.

 # About this repository
 The contents of this repository are licensed under the [Apache License 2.0](./LICENSE).